DeepLearningPoets/CNN-Visualized/README.md

 # CNN-Visualized
 ## How to read the images
+We used [figma](www.figma.com) to create all the networks.
+Each rectangle represent an operation, for example.
 - [ ] TODO explain how the design works
+# Legend

 # Template
 ## [Title]()
 *Authors*